-- Debates remain regarding the universal systemic primary prophylaxis due to resistance, toxicity and cost. - Primary prophylaxis has been proven to be cost-effective in selected high-risk patients with hematologic malignancies. - Selection of prophylactic strategy should be individualized based on risk-benefit assessment at each hospital, or, even for each patient, after considering factors such as: epidemiology, diagnostics, therapeutics and cost-effectiveness. - Selection of a prophylactic agent should be based on knowledge of the host, the antifungal agents, and the strategies available.
+- Debates remain regarding the universal systemic primary prophylaxis due to concerns of resistance, toxicity, cost and breakthrough infections. - Primary prophylaxis has been proven to be cost-effective in selected high-risk patients with hematologic malignancies. - Selection of prophylactic strategy should be individualized based on risk-benefit assessment at each hospital, or, even for each patient, after considering factors such as: epidemiology, diagnostics, therapeutics and cost-effectiveness. - Selection of a prophylactic agent should be based on knowledge of the host, the agents, and the strategies available.
 Consideration should be given to the efficacy, bioavailability, toxicity, drug drug interaction, compliance, and cost.